qmk/qmk_firmware/docs/serial_driver.md

 The `PIO` subsystem is a Raspberry Pi RP2040 specific implementation, using an integrated PIO peripheral and is therefore only available on this MCU.
 Because of the flexible nature of PIO peripherals, **any** GPIO pin can be used as a `TX` or `RX` pin.
 Half-duplex and Full-duplex operation modes are fully supported with this driver.
 Half-duplex uses the built-in pull-ups and GPIO manipulation of the RP2040 to drive the line high by default, thus an external pull-up resistor **is not required**.

-Optionally, the PIO peripheral to be utilised for split communication can be changed with the following define in config.h:
+Optionally, the PIO peripheral utilized for split communication can be changed with the following define in config.h:
 ```c
 #define SERIAL_PIO_USE_PIO1 // Force the usage of PIO1 peripheral, by default the Serial implementation uses the PIO0 peripheral
 ```